stevenkfirth/sap10calcs/README.md

 Download using the command `pip install sap10calcs`.
 This command should be run in the Command Prompt or, if using the Anaconda distribution, the Anaconda Prompt.

+To upgrade to the latest version, use `pip install sap10calcs --upgrade`.

 ## Issues & requests?

 All comments welcome.
 Please send any issues and requests to Steven Firth at S.K.Firth@lboro.ac.uk.